andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/R /README.md

 | member | 21 | 1.33 miles |
 | member | 22 | 1.39 miles |
 | member | 23 | 1.38 miles |

++ The table provides observations on the average duration of bike rides undertaken by both casual and member users throughout the day.
++ Casual users maintain consistent average ride distances throughout the day, ranging from **1.21 miles** at its lowest at **12 AM** to **1.43 miles** at its highest at **11 AM**.
+There's a slight peak in the late morning, with minimal fluctuations otherwise.
++ Similarly, member users also exhibit consistency, ranging from **1.24 miles** at its lowest at **12 PM** to **1.49 miles** at its highest at **4 PM**, with slight variations throughout the day.
++ Both user types show consistent patterns with slight variations in ride durations throughout the day.
+Casual users display a slightly wider range of distances compared to members, with similar trends of increased distances during certain hours.

 --------------------------------------